martineberlein/martineberlein.github.io/_posts/2022-02-01-alhazenml.md

 ## Why do we need to explain program behavior?

 To illustrate Alhazen's use case and necessity, we start with a quick motivating example.
-Let me introduce to you our program under test: **The Calculator**.
+First, let me introduce to you our program under test: **The Calculator**.
 This infamous program is similar to the one described in the original paper;
 however, we introduced a synthetic `BUG` that you have to explain utilizing the machine learning models learned by Alhazen.